Chris Evans (presenter): Personal life

-A keen golfer who plays with a handicap of 15, Evans met professional golfer, part-time model and columnist for Golf Punk magazine Natasha Shishmanian when they became golf partners in the All*Star Cup celebrity tournament in Newport – Evans gave his 17-year-old caddy at the 2005 event, Natalie Harrison, a £10,000 Russian Kristall Smolensk diamond he won for the quality of his play.
-Evans and Shishmanian married in August 2007, and held a reception in Faro, Portugal the following weekend that was attended by Evans's former wife Piper.
-The couple have four children.
+A keen golfer who plays with a handicap of 15, Evans met professional golfer, part-time model and columnist for Golf Punk magazine Natasha Shishmanian when they became golf partners in the All*Star Cup celebrity tournament in Newport, Wales; Evans gave his 17-year-old caddy at the 2005 event, Natalie Harrison, a £10,000 Russian Kristall Smolensk diamond he won for the quality of his play.
+Evans and Shishmanian married in August 2007, and held a reception in Faro, Portugal, the following weekend that was attended by Evans's former wife Piper.
+The couple have four children and live in Ascot, Berkshire.
 Their two eldest sons have appeared a number of times on their father's Breakfast Radio show.

 In March 2008, Evans said in his Radio 2 blog that he had taken "magic mushrooms" two days before attending a Meat Loaf concert at the Royal Albert Hall.
 He said: "I thought I was chronicling the Albert Hall moving sideways on the back of a giant rock and roll crab, something I didn't think the world should miss."
 A Metropolitan Police spokeswoman said the force would investigate any reports of class A drug-taking.

 A fan of fast cars, and particularly Ferraris, Evans was banned from driving for 56 days in 2001 and fined £600 after admitting to a speeding charge at Staines Magistrates' Court after being stopped by Surrey Police when driving at 105 mi/h on the A3 road in Esher in January 2001.
-In 2005 Evans crashed his silver 575M Maranello into a verge near his then Surrey home.
+In 2005 Evans crashed his silver Ferrari 575M Maranello into a verge near his then Surrey home.
 On 18 May 2008, Evans attended RM Auctions/Sotheby's Ferrari auction in Maranello, Italy, and bought a 1961 250 GT Spyder California SWB formerly owned by US actor James Coburn for the then world record price of 6.4 million euros.
 In May 2010 he bought a 1963 Ferrari 250 GTO, one of only thirty-six built, for £12 million.
 Reportedly he sold three Ferraris from his collection to pay for it.
 He sold it three years later for $25 million to a Swiss collector.